peeterjoot/physicsplay/README.txt

-Peeter Joot's geometric algebra biased math and physics latex source.
+Peeter Joot's math and physics latex source.

 #-------------------------------------------------------
 # grabbing a copy of the tree